jupyterlab/frontends-team-compass/rfc/development-cycle.md

 ### Release Manager

-To make a release go to {as yet unspecified page we will build} and you will see a list of all the open branches.
-Each branch will show you the number of commits since the last release on that branch.
-Also on each branch will be buttons for each of the releases you can make from that branch.
-Any branch which has a release ongoing (currently running) will show that.
-You can also delete any version branch from this UI where the last commit was a final version.
+Find the pull request to release the version you want and merge it.
+This will trigger the release of the packages.
+There should be different pull requests for each in progress branch for the different types of next release, like `alpha`, `beta`, `rc`, and `final`.

+Once this release has been done, a list of open PRs will be posted to this PR, for any additional merges that need to happen in other repos.
+Also, you should delete the release branch if this was a final release and you don't want to do any more releases off of this branch.

 ### Extension Authors